 This program is intended to provide the student with a general course of study that parallels the freshman and sophomore years at most colleges and universities and prepares the student for a baccalaureate degree program in K-6.
-Students who wish to complete this program will be required to pass the PRAXIS I test prior to transferring to the fouryear institution.
-Students holding the A.S. degree will have junior standing and will be considered to have met all lower-division general education requirements at most four-year colleges and universities.
+Students who wish to complete this program will be required to pass the PRAXIS I test prior to transferring to the four-year institution.
+Students should consult with their advisors to ensure that they select courses that best prepare them for the specific requirements of their intended transfer college or university.
 Note that special education, physical education, health, art and music education majors must follow a different curriculum as determined by each transfer institution.
-Specific elementary teacher education requirements vary at senior institutions, however, and students should consult with senior institutions for additional guidance regarding preteacher preparation.
+Specific elementary teacher education requirements vary at senior institutions, however, and students should consult with senior institutions for additional guidance regarding pre-teacher preparation.